ykkim123/ykkim123.github.io/_posts/2020-08-12-Decision-Tree.md

 $$
 x_{t}
 $$
 .
-Without k-d tree structure, we have to calculate every
+Without k-d tree structure, we have to calculate
 $$
 d(x_{t},x)
 $$
-for
+for every
 $$
 (n-1)
 $$
- points.
+ point.

 However, under k-d tree structure, we can find the nearest neighbor by the following procedure: